madebyaris/dawet/README.md

         </picture>
     </td>
     <td>
-        Whisky doesn't exist without CrossOver.
+        Dawet doesn't exist without CrossOver.
 Support the work of CodeWeavers using our <a href="https://www.codeweavers.com/store?ad=1010">affiliate link</a>.
     </td>
   </tr>
 </table>